 Recent Advances in Mental Health Care

 The Mental Health Parity and Addiction Equity Act of 2008, the Affordable Care Act of 2010, and the recent Medicaid expansion in many states have helped improve access to mental health services for Americans of all ages.1 Parity, in health insurance plans, means that mental health services are covered and reimbursed at the same levels as physical health care.
-Several laws address parity and equity in how health insurance plans coverage mental health services.
+Several laws address parity and equity in how health insurance plans cover mental health services.

 Mental Health Parity Act and Mental Health Parity and Addiction Equity Act

 The Mental Health Parity Act of 1996 prohibited large group health plans from putting annual or lifetime dollar limits on mental health benefits that are less than those put on medical/surgical benefits.
 The Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA) added new protections, such as requiring that substance use disorders also have comparable coverage.
 However, MHPAEA does not require health insurance plans to include mental health/substance use disorders benefits; its requirements apply only to insurers that include mental health/substance use disorders in their existing benefit packages.2